Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Introduction

 The motivation for this question is partly phenomenological.
 Fragmentation alters particle shapes and increases orientational degrees of freedom, which can dramatically affect packing efficiency and accessible free volume.
 A familiar qualitative example is that a fixed mass of finely milled powder often occupies a larger volume than the same mass of intact grains.
 For very fine powders (particle sizes below approximately $100\,\mu$m), this effect is dominated by attractive cohesive forces such as Van der Waals interactions that hinder compaction.
 The geometric effects considered in the present model apply primarily to larger grains where such cohesive forces are negligible and geometric constraints dominate packing behaviour.
 Recent comprehensive reviews \cite{zakine2025,jiao2011,torquato2018,borzsonyi2013} have emphasized the central role of particle anisotropy in controlling packing behaviour in granular systems.
 The present work was further motivated by the geometric perspective introduced in Ref.~\cite{zakine2025}.

 The packing of elongated particles has been studied extensively both experimentally and theoretically~\cite{borzsonyi2013,philipse1996,freeman2019,villarruel2000}.
-Systematic experiments have demonstrated that packing fraction decreases with increasing aspect ratio for randomly packed rods~\cite{freeman2019,borzsonyi2016}, with values ranging from $\phi \approx 0.55$ for short rods (aspect ratio $\alpha \approx 4$) to $\phi \approx 0.22$ for highly elongated particles ($\alpha \approx 32$).
-Importantly, experimental measurements reveal that nominally identical particles under similar preparation conditions can yield a \emph{range} of packing fractions rather than a single reproducible value~\cite{villarruel2000}, indicating the presence of multiple metastable configurations---a phenomenon that finds a natural geometric interpretation in the present model.
+Systematic experiments have demonstrated that packing fraction decreases with increasing aspect ratio for randomly packed rods~\cite{freeman2019,borzsonyi2016}, with values ranging from $\phi \approx 0.57$ for short rods (aspect ratio $\alpha \approx 4$) to $\phi \approx 0.13$ for highly elongated particles ($\alpha \approx 32$).
+Importantly, experimental measurements reveal that nominally identical particles under similar preparation conditions can yield a \emph{range} of packing fractions rather than a single reproducible value~\cite{villarruel2000}, indicating the presence of multiple metastable configurations\,---\,a phenomenon that finds a natural geometric interpretation in the present model.

 While much attention has been devoted to the packing of particles with fixed shapes, the influence of fragmentation on packing density remains less systematically explored.
-Fragmentation processes — whether mechanical comminution, crushing, or controlled slicing—alter both the size distribution and the geometric properties of constituent grains~\cite{cho2006}.
+Fragmentation processes\,---\,whether mechanical comminution, crushing, or controlled slicing\,---\,alter both the size distribution and the geometric properties of constituent grains~\cite{cho2006}.
 The resulting changes in particle aspect ratio and surface morphology can significantly modify packing efficiency.
-The present work isolates the purely geometric contribution to these effects by considering idealized fragmentation of a single parental object into progressively smaller, identical building blocks.
+The present work isolates the purely geometric contribution to these effects by considering idealized fragmentation of a single parent object into progressively smaller, identical building blocks.

 Building on these ideas, a minimal, fully analytic model is constructed that isolates the geometric consequences of fragmentation and reassembly.
-Explicit expressions for the maximal enclosed volume at each fragmentation stage are obtained, and several nontrivial structural features are revealed.
-In particular, the emergence of paired (conjugate) configurations composed of geometrically indistinguishable building blocks, yet enclosing different volumes, is identified — a phenomenon that has no direct analogue in conventional packing problems.
+Explicit expressions for the maximal enclosed volume at each fragmentation stage are obtained, and several structural features are revealed.
+In particular, the emergence of paired (conjugate) configurations composed of geometrically indistinguishable building blocks, yet enclosing different volumes, is identified.
+The model predicts bounds on packing density that are shown to be consistent with experimental scaling laws for elongated particles.
+Furthermore, the geometric framework reveals local ordering phenomena in bulk granular assemblies that can be tested through X-ray tomography experiments.